Skip to main content

 • TIFF

-When a letter needs to be sent, Enneo passes a JSON object with relevant data such as recipient, subject, and text content to your user code.
-From there, you can call a print service provider of your choice via the API.
-This can be configured under Settings -> Letters -> (Select mailbox) -> Webhooks -> Send letter Here is sample code for sending a letter:
+Enneo delivers a JSON object with the relevant information such as receiver, subject and text content, when a letter is to be shipped, to your usercode.
+From there, you can call a printing service of your choice via API.
+This is configured under Settings -> Letters -> (Select mailbox) -> Webhooks -> Send letter.
+Here is example code for sending letters:

 import importlib.util